danmux/danmux-hugo/content/posts/bazel_fawlty.md

 The Reality
 -----------

-To set the scene, our codebase is mainly Go, including vendor directories, and a considerable amount of data compiled in, we have 2.5M lines of code, a full build from a clean clone on one of our Jenkins slaves takes 1 minute.

-We had between 8 and 20 engineers working on that codebase.
-Importantly we all develop on Mac, but run in production in linux.
+To set the scene we have a relatively large, predominantly Go codebase, and we are a medium sized team.

 Bazel: